Career Possibilities With a Masters in Social Work

 When you earn a master’s in social work, you also have the option to go through a dual degree program or combination degree program.
 In this option, you’ll be preparing for a broader range of career possibilities when you graduate.
 For example, you could double-major in social work and law, which better prepares you to work with policy or give legal advice when working with patients.
 The combination degree is also a good option if you’re coming to social work from another field, like business or non-profit management.
 With most dual degree programs, they allow you to complete two separate degrees simultaneously in less time than it would take you to complete them both independently.
 This is another way to make yourself stand out in the field as well as to qualify for a wider range of jobs.

 Keep in mind that you don’t have to stop at just earning a master’s in social work.
 While this is considered a terminal degree for those who want to practice in the social work world, you can also earn a doctorate if you want to take on leadership position or are interested in a job in academia.
-Most students who pursue their doctorate in a particular area are interested in becoming experts in their field, teaching at the collegiate level, or want to get into more in-depth research.
+Most students who pursue a doctorate in a particular area are interested in teaching at the collegiate level or to get into more in-depth research.
 This again depends on your career goals and interests.

 Completing your Master's in social work or public administration can be very rewarding for getting ahead in the social work field.
 Online Master's degrees are perfect for working professionals or people with families to complete course work at their own convenience.
 Please see our colleges below that offer online class for MSW degrees.